 Much like the phrase itself, shtuyot b’mitz agvaniot just means utter or complete nonsense.
 That t-shirt costs $200?
 Sheesh, shtuyot b’mitz agvaniot.

 10. בלאגן – Balagan – Chaos

-If you have ever traveled to Israel, you have definitely experienced a balagan, whether you went shopping at the shuk just before Shabbat or you got stuck in traffic in Tel Aviv.
-Balagan means chaos, but it is used as a noun rather than adjective.
+If you have ever traveled to Israel, you have definitely experienced a balagan, whether you went shopping at the shuk (outdoor market) just before Shabbat or you got stuck in traffic in Tel Aviv.
+Balagan means chaos, used as a noun.
 Trying to get a new ID at the DMV?
 What a balagan!
 Similarly, someone who is chaotic and always making messes can be called a balagani.

 An additional and newer usage of the word balagan combines it with the iconic yalla and means chaos in a good way, like a party or exceptionally fun time.
 Israelis pump each other up by saying “yalla balagan!” before going out to a party, rock concert, or sporting event – like saying “let’s party!” or “let’s go rumble!”